v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 16. In the **Organization information** pane that appears, enter the following information:

-    - Name: **Adatum Corporation** (Note: Contoso is originally displayed as the organization name; this was explained in the Introduction section at the start of this lab.
-In this step you will change it to Adatum Corporation.)
+    - Name: **Adatum Corporation** (Note: Adatum Corporation is a subsidiary of Contoso Electronics.
+The Microsoft trial tenant that your lab hosting provider obtained for this lab may have been originally assigned to Contoso.
+If **Contoso** (or any other value) appears as the organization name, then change it to **Adatum Corporation**.)

     - Street Address: **555 Main Street**